How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 3. Sub-base preparation.
 Clay-heavy soils common to the region need a properly compacted gravel base to handle freeze-thaw movement.
 Cutting this corner is the single most common reason driveways crack within five years.
 Not optional.
 Proper base prep adds $1 to $3 per square foot.

 4. Thickness and reinforcement.
 Standard residential is four inches thick.
 Driveways that will see heavy trucks, RVs, or trailers need six inches and heavier reinforcement.
-Rebar reinforcement adds $1 to $3 per square foot per HomeGuide's 2026 data, with the bigger price reflecting freeze-thaw climate requirements.
+Rebar adds $1 to $3 per square foot, with the bigger price reflecting freeze-thaw climate requirements where 4,000 PSI is the standard Cincinnati spec.
+The guide to concrete PSI and compressive strength walks through how the numbers translate into real-world durability.

 5. Drainage.
 Cincinnati's clay soil holds water.
 Driveways near downspouts, at the bottom of slopes, or feeding toward a garage often need French drains, channel drains, or pitched grading.
 Each of those is a separate line item.